the4thdoctor/pg_chameleon/README.rst

 * drop_schema Drops the schema sch_chameleon with cascade option
 * create_schema Create the schema sch_chameleon
 * upgrade_schema Upgrade an existing schema sch_chameleon
 * init_replica Creates the table structure and copy the data from mysql locking the tables in read only mode.
 It saves the master status in sch_chameleon.t_replica_batch.
+The command drops and recreate the service schema.
 * start_replica Starts the replication from mysql to PostgreSQL using the master data stored in sch_chameleon.t_replica_batch and update the master position every time an new batch is processed.

-After running init_schema and init_replica start replica will initiate the mysql to PostgreSQL replication.

 Example
 **********************